YongjieLin1998/CORAL/README.md

 # This guide assumes `seurat_obj` is already in your environment.
 # Let's inspect its metadata to confirm the required columns are present.
-# The output should show columns like 'true_clone_id' and 'cell_type'.
+# The output should show columns like 'true_clone_id'.
 head(seurat_obj@meta.data)
 ```